multiplicit-com/Sheets-Zipped-csv/README.md

 V1.3.1

 * Script won't run if certain variables aren't provided
-* Implemented better way to empty and delete columns
+* Implemented better way to empty and delete columns to preserve pivot tables based on imported data

 V1.3
 * Separated the settings from the core functionality.
 Now you can invoke several imports in the same sheet without replicating the entire function